kongondo/FieldtypeRuntimeMarkup/README.md

 ###How to access the value of RuntimeMarkup in the frontend

-Access the field on this page
+Access the field on this page like any other field.

 ```php
 echo $page->runtime_markup;

 ```

-Access the field on another page
+Access the field on another page like any other field.

 ```php
 echo $pages->get('/about-us/')->runtime_markup;